-After we all agree that I am the right mediator for the case, I will send each party an intake form and schedule an individual pre-mediation session call.
+After we all agree that I am the right mediator for you, I will send each party some paperwork and schedule a pre-mediation session call for each party.

-After the pre-mediation calls, we will schedule our first Mediation Session that will last 2-6 hours
+After the pre-mediation calls, we will schedule our first Mediation Session that will last 2 to 6 hours

-We will then start the Negotiation Stage and hopefully conclude with a drafted Agreement called a MOU or Memorandum of Understanding.
+We will then start the Negotiation Stage and hopefully conclude with an MOU or Memorandum of Understanding.

 If not, an additional Mediation Sessions may be scheduled.

-After the Mediation Session, the MOU is converted into a formal, legally binding contract agreement by an attorney and is finalized and signed and all parties get their signed copy of the agreement.
+After a successful Mediation Session, the MOU is converted into a formal, legally binding contract agreement by an attorney and is finalized and signed, and all parties get their signed copy of the agreement.

 Here are some of my areas of expertise: